Elleined/junit-mockito-notes/README.md

-# junit-notes
+# junit-mockito-notes
-Notes for Java JUnit testing framework
+Notes for Java JUnit testing framework and Mockito

 # What is Unit Testing
 - Unit testing is a software testing where individual units or components of a software are tested.